alexk49/dopi/README.md

 The actual calls to the CrossRef API are done as a background task.

 Note: the background task may behave inconsistently in Bottle's debug mode.
-For local testing of background tasks, you may need to set `DEBUG=True` in your .env file.
+For local testing of background tasks, you may need to set `DEBUG=FALSE` in your .env file.

 ## cli